Skip to Content

 The Empire State Building

 A VIP experience, as well as a top deck upgrade (102nd floor), are available with your ticket purchase.
 For our visit, we purchased the standard admission.
 It was definitely enough for us to get to the 86th floor, and I didn’t feel any need to go up to the top deck.
+While the 86th floor offers outdoor views, the 102nd floor has floor-to-ceiling windows.

 Top of the Rock

-On our last day of our New York City vacation, we decided to visit Top of the Rock.
+On the last day of our New York City vacation, we decided to visit Top of the Rock.
 It’s located in a much more touristy location, so you can combine your visit with our popular things to do in NYC, like Rockefeller Plaza and Fifth Avenue.
-Because our visit was a last-minute decision, we arrived midday, rather than first thing in the morning.
+Because our visit was a last-minute decision, we arrived at midday, rather than first thing in the morning.

-We found the Top of the Rock to be crowded as well, but not nearly as crowded at the Empire State Building.
+We found the Top of the Rock to be crowded as well, but not nearly as crowded as the Empire State Building.
 We were able to access the elevators to the top quickly, and while we did wait in line, it moved fast.

-Your tickets will take you to the 67th, 69th, and 70th floor, and it’s definitely worth visiting all three.
-Floors 67 and 69 have a clear glass around individual outdoor terraces, so you do need to walk around a bit to get the different views.
-But, the top floor is open-air, so you get a better view around and can get some great photos.
+Top of the Rock Observatory is located at the top of Rockefeller Center in Midtown Manhattan.
+Your tickets will take you to the 67th floor, the 69th floor, and the 70th floor, and it’s worth visiting all three.
+Floors 67 and 69 have clear glass around individual outdoor terraces, so you do need to walk around a bit to get the different views.

 Because it was a shorter line with fewer crowds, we had more time to see other things in the city that day.
 We didn’t have to spend quite as much time both in line purchasing tickets or going to the top.

 So, in the battle of Top of the Rock vs Empire State Building, which one did we prefer?
-As I stated, I definitely think it’s worth going to the Empire State Building at least once if you haven’t been.
+As I stated, I think it’s worth going to the Empire State Building at least once if you haven’t been.
 It’s an iconic building that should be on any family travel bucket list.

 The New York CityPASS includes admission to the following: